-Natural Solutions for Coughing and Asthma Support in Dogs & Cats
+Natural Approaches for Coughing and Asthma Support in Dogs & Cats

-Kennel cough, also known as Canine Infectious Tracheobronchitis, is caused by a variety of viruses and is normally passed between dogs.
+Kennel cough, also known as Canine Infectious Tracheobronchitis, can be caused by a variety of viruses and is normally passed between dogs.
 Kennel cough can pass between dogs when they are stressed, generally when in close quarters such as kennels, shelters, grooming establishments, dog shows, pet shops and even veterinary hospitals.
 Symptoms are typically a dry, hacking cough that often ends with a retching or gagging.
-One may also notice a watery discharge from the eyes and/or nose and poor appetite.
+One may also notice a poor appetite and watery discharge from the eyes and/or nose.
 Symptoms may not appear for up to 10 days after the dog’s exposure to the virus.
 Kennel cough is generally not serious for a dog with a normally healthy immune system.

 Immune support (see below), steam or vaporized air, and rest may help support a healthy immune system in all animals.
 It may be helpful to use a vaporizer to help moisten the air, or steam up the bathroom if you don’t have a vaporizer.
-It is also important to keep your dog isolated during this illness since it can be easily transmitted to other dogs and sometimes even cats and humans.
+It is also important to keep your dog isolated during this time since Kennel Cough can be easily transmitted to other dogs, as well as sometimes even cats and humans.

 Calicivirus (FCV) is part of the feline upper respiratory infection (URI) complex, a group of viral and bacterial infections (e.g., FHV-1, chlamydiosis) that cause discharge from the eyes and nose.
 Calicivirus and feline rhinotracheitis virus (or feline herpesvirus infection-1, FHV-1) account for 85% to 90% of all URIs in cats.
 A cough or breathing difficulties can accompany these viruses.

 The allergen responsible for causing asthma symptoms may be a single source or, more likely, a combination of any number of things including pollens, mold & mildew, smoke, household products such as cleaners, pesticides, hair sprays or perfumes, cat litter, dust & dust mites, vaccines, stress, cold air, dry air and food.
 A very high-quality air cleaner is a good investment for the household with an asthmatic pet.
-Use natural, non-toxic cleaning products, eliminate air freshener plug-ins and sprays, keep the house clean and as dust-free as possible and use a humidifier if the air is dry.
+Using natural, non-toxic cleaning products, eliminating air freshener plug-ins and sprays, keeping the house clean and as dust-free as possible, and using a humidifier if the air is dry may help.

-If mucous production is involved such as with chronic bronchitis, then the addition of a respiratory support product like N-Acetyl L-Cysteine (NAC) can be useful in helping to break down mucous and improve breathing capacity.
+If mucous production is involved such as with chronic bronchitis, then the addition of a respiratory support product like N-Acetyl L-Cysteine (NAC) can be useful in supporting oxygen utilization.
 NAC is also an excellent antioxidant.

 Periodontal disease or tooth and mouth infections can cause coughing as well.
 Oral infections can cause inflammation in the throat causing the animal to cough.
-An infection in the mouth can also cause tonsillitis which will result in coughing.
+An infection in the mouth can also cause tonsillitis which may result in coughing.
 This is most common in small dog breeds such as Toy poodles, Yorkshire terriers, Maltese and Pomeranians.
 Periodontal infections can migrate to the valves of the heart and cause damage there as well.
 This is why proper dental care is so important for our companion animals.
-Once the problem has progressed this far, oral surgery is often necessary to remove infected teeth and clean the rest, though this should be discussed with your veterinarian.
+Once periodontal disease has progressed this far, oral surgery may be necessary to remove infected teeth and clean the rest, though this should be discussed with your veterinarian.
 Please see the article “Dental Health Care for Your Pet” in our archives.

 Collapsed Trachea is most common among toy and miniature dog breeds.
 The trachea is formed by c-shaped rings of cartilage that can degenerate and "collapse".
 In collapsing trachea the inner soft portion of the windpipe is sucked into the airway when the dog breaths in.
 As the membranes of the trachea become inflamed over time the cough will worsen.
 The cough is frequently dry and sounds like a goose honk.
-Tugging on the leash will aggravate this condition so a harness is best.
-Inhalant allergens and irritants can also exacerbate the problem, so reducing exposure and supplements such as Quercezyme may help support the normal integrity and function of lungs.
+Tugging on the leash may aggravate this condition, so a harness is best.
+Inhalant allergens and irritants can also exacerbate the cough, so reducing exposure and supplements such as Quercezyme may help support the normal integrity and function of lungs.